moonwho101/Murk/README.md

 ## Mouse Controls

-* Run Murk.exe from the bin directory to try the game. (will run under Windows 10 & 11)
 * Use mouse left button to move character
 * Right click to fire.
 * Double click to move up and down ladder